Echelon133/Write-ups/Nanomites.md

 If *pid* returned by **fork** is equal to 0, the child process calls **ptrace** on itself (so that processes other than the parent process cannot trace its execution).

-If **ptrace** failed (meaning that some other process has already managed to start tracing), then the child process exits with status 0x2a.
+If **ptrace** fails (meaning that some other process has already managed to start tracing), then the child process exits with status 0x2a.

-If **ptrace** succeeded, then the executable memory that was allocated previously with **mmap** (memory with hidden instructions) is called as a function (with a pointer to the user input as an argument).
+If **ptrace** succeeds, then the executable memory that was allocated previously with **mmap** (memory with hidden instructions) is called as a function (with a pointer to the user input as an argument).

 ![CALL_HIDDEN_FUNC1](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/CALL_HIDDEN_FUNC1.png)